coralogix/cloudwatch-metric-streams-lambda-transformation/README.md

 6. Optionally, add environment variables to configure the Lambda, as described in the [Configuration](###configuration) section.
 7. The Lambda function is ready to be used as in [Kinesis Data Firehose Data Transformation](https://docs.aws.amazon.com/firehose/latest/dev/data-transformation.html?icmpid=docs_console_unmapped).
 Please note the function ARN and provide it in the relevant section of the Kinesis Data Firehose configuration.

+Depending on the size of your setup, we also recommend to accordingly adjust your Lambda [buffer hint](https://docs.aws.amazon.com/firehose/latest/dev/data-transformation.html) and Kinesis Data Firehose [buffer size](https://docs.aws.amazon.com/firehose/latest/dev/basic-deliver.html#frequency) configuration.
+For most optimal experience, we recommend setting the Lambda buffer hint to `0.2 MB` and Kinsis Data Firehose buffer size to `1 MB`. **Beware that this might cause more frequent Lambda runs, which might result in higher costs**.

 ### Configuration
 There is a couple of configuration options that can be set via environment variables: